 2. Keep your onboarding documents organized

 Think of how your team currently organizes onboarding documents.
 Many businesses have outdated systems in place to keep track of onboarding and other HR documents.
-For example, they might be stored in a filing cabinet crowded email inbox – both of which have their fair share of drawbacks.
+For example, they might be stored in a filing cabinet or crowded email inbox – both of which have their fair share of drawbacks.
 For example, you might lose a required onboarding document right before a new employee starts, or end up sharing an outdated version of a document, such as an employee handbook.

 Rather than collecting a stack of papers or weeding through countless emails, you can stay more organized, reduce errors, and save time and money by keeping all onboarding and training materials centralized in a single hiring and talent management platform.
 With automated onboarding, as soon as a new employee is officially hired, he or she can immediately begin onboarding digitally.
 This process also ensures each employee receives consistent materials, so no new employee will miss out on critical information.